 In order to treat her money in this fashion, she must have been firmly convinced of the goodness of God.
 She must have believed in His great ability to provide.
 She must have had an overwhelming trust in His character to motivate such a reckless financial decision.
 The way she treated her money was a window into what she believed to be true.
 The same thing applies to us, and can be most clearly seen in the common custom of tithing.

 I say “custom” because people’s opinions differ greatly on the subject.
 Some preach it as a Christian requirement; others paint it as more of a freewill offering.
 Some advocate for the generally accepted number of 10 percent; others see that as an unnecessary qualification that brings law where there should be grace.
+A lot of people feel that in today’s modern world, the meaning of tithing has taken a new meaning.
+It doesn’t matter whether you pay tithing online using Aplos or in the church; whether you give a small or large amount; how often you give – as long as you are showing support.
 I’m not so much interested in the specific amount, as it seems that Jesus in this passage wasn’t either.
 I’m more interested in the faith that motivates it.
 And faith does indeed motivate giving for us as well as it did the widow that day in the temple.